 With its introduction in October 2010, Pradaxa quickly became one of the drugs most commonly associated with adverse event reports submitted to the FDA.

 Boehringer Ingelheim, makers of Pradaxa, currently face hundreds of lawsuits filed by or on behalf of former users, alleging that the drug maker failed to adequately warn about the risk of uncontrollable bleeding or the lack of an available reversal agent to stop bleeding problems that may develop.

-If you are still taking Xarelto… we are not doctors and we can’t know the cost benefit analysis that applies to you and what drug you should take.
-But you absolutely should be raising these questions to your doctor bout the risks and benefits of taking the drug.
+If you are still taking Xarelto… we are not doctors and we can’t know the cost-benefit analysis that applies to you and what drug you should take.
+But you absolutely should raise these questions to your doctor bout the risks and benefits of taking the drug.

 Getting Free Advice from a Lawyer on Your Xarelto Claim